 For example, in the second stanza the words “presser,” “cutter” and “wringer” appear right next to one another.
-In the same lines there are all the words, “needle,” “mangle” and “treadle.”
-It is this kind of rhythm that caries the poem on.
+In the same lines, there are all the words, “needle,” “mangle” and “treadle.”
+It is this kind of rhythm that carries the poem on.
 It also helps to emphasize the lists in general, keeping the reader’s attention on them for longer.

 Themes in Shirt

 At its most basic level, this is a poem about making shirts.
 But it speaks deeply on themes of human rights and explores topics of consumerism and selective ignorance.
 Throughout the text, Pinksy moves through stories, images, and historical examples of how the clothing industry has always mistreated its “employees.”

 While contemporary society might believe the world to be a fairer place, there are innumerable employees working for less than any one could live off of, and suffering under despicable workplace conditions.
 This is a kind of modern slavery that goes against all the proclaimed ideals of the western world.